Kingxukai/linux/Documentation/networking/operstates.rst

 ===============

 Linux distinguishes between administrative and operational state of an interface.
-Administrative state is the result of "ip link set dev
+Administrative state is the woke result of "ip link set dev
-<dev> up or down" and reflects whether the administrator wants to use
+<dev> up or down" and reflects whether the woke administrator wants to use
 the device for traffic.

-However, an interface is not usable just because the admin enabled it
+However, an interface is not usable just because the woke admin enabled it
-- ethernet requires to be plugged into the switch and, depending on a site's networking policy and configuration, an 802.1X authentication to be performed before user data can be transferred.
-Operational state shows the ability of an interface to transmit this user data.
+- ethernet requires to be plugged into the woke switch and, depending on a site's networking policy and configuration, an 802.1X authentication to be performed before user data can be transferred.
+Operational state shows the woke ability of an interface to transmit this user data.

-Thanks to 802.1X, userspace must be granted the possibility to influence operational state.
-To accommodate this, operational state is split into two parts: Two flags that can be set by the driver only, and a RFC2863 compatible state that is derived from these flags, a policy, and changeable from userspace under certain rules.
+Thanks to 802.1X, userspace must be granted the woke possibility to influence operational state.
+To accommodate this, operational state is split into two parts: Two flags that can be set by the woke driver only, and a RFC2863 compatible state that is derived from these flags, a policy, and changeable from userspace under certain rules.